bhaveshneekhra/Feature_Selection_HD/README.md

 * Download Datasets

-    You can download the datasets manually or via wget:
+    You can download the datasets manually or automatically through code by specifying config parameteres in the script (described later):

     🔹 Option 1: Manual Download